 DurhamRegion

-A civic UX/UI redesign for myDurham 311, focused on clearer service discovery, payment paths, responsive behavior, and resident-first navigation.
+A civic UX/UI redesign for myDurham 311, focused on service discovery, payment paths, responsive behavior, and resident-first navigation.

 Redesigned myDurham 311 homepage with primary action cards.